grafana/loki/docs/design-documents/2020-02-Promtail-Push-API.md

 3. Log lines will be double-encoded thanks to the reverse proxy.
 4. A small overhead of using a reverse proxy in-process will be introduced.
-5. This breaks our normal pattern of writing our own shim functions; may add some cognative overhead of having to deal with the gRPC gateway as an outlier in the code.
+5. This breaks our normal pattern of writing our own shim functions; may add some cognitive overhead of having to deal with the gRPC gateway as an outlier in the code.

 ### Option 3: Plaintext Payload